Mimi Onuoha

-Mimi Ọnụọha is a Nigerian American visual artist and academic based in Brooklyn, NY whose work examines the effect of data collection and technology on society.
+Mimi Ọnụọha is a Nigerian American visual artist and academic based in Brooklyn, New York whose work examines the effect of data collection and technology on society.

 Early life and education

 Ọnụọha was born in 1989 in Parma, Italy, and grew up in Houston, Texas. Ọnụọha majored in anthropology at Princeton University.
 She earned a master's degree from NYU’s Interactive Telecommunications Program.

 Work

 Ọnụọha's work, including The Library of Missing Datasets (2016), has explored the idea of "missing datasets," which she describes as "blank holes in otherwise data-saturated systems," such as information about citizen surveillance by the police.
 These gaps in modern data collection can both harm and help vulnerable communities. Ọnụọha points out that Google Maps lacks map data for Brazil's favelas, leaving out communities where more than a million people live.
 She is also interested in the effects of artificial intelligence and how people are classified and abstracted by data. Ọnụọha is the co-author of A People's Guide to Tech with Mother Cyborg., an artist-led organization that creates educational guides in the form of zines and hosts workshops about emerging technology.
 She previously taught at Bennington College.
 Based in Brooklyn, she is currently an adjunct professor at New York University.